Atul013/OrchestrateX/dataset/domain_specialties.md

 - Sentiment Analysis

 ## Model Strengths (Initial Research)
-- **GLM 4.5**: Strong in multilingual tasks, factual Q&A, and reasoning.
+- **GLM4.5**: Strong in multilingual tasks, factual Q&A, and reasoning.
+- **GPT-OSS**: Open-source, excels in coding and technical Q&A.
-- **Llama 3.1**: Good at creative writing, coding, and general conversation.
+- **LLaMa 3**: Good at creative writing, coding, and general conversation.
-- **GPT OSS**: Open-source, excels in coding and technical Q&A.
-- **Mistral**: Fast, efficient, good for short-form factual and creative responses.
+- **Gemini2.5**: Advanced reasoning, multimodal capabilities, and creative tasks.
-- **Claude 3.5**: Advanced reasoning, ethical Q&A, and creative writing.
+- **Claude .5**: Advanced reasoning, ethical Q&A, and creative writing.
+- **Falcon**: Fast, efficient, good for short-form factual and creative responses.

 ---
 This file will be updated with more detailed research and references for each model's specialty domain.